Rotherham United vs Sunderland: Streaming details and how to watch game

-Rotherham United vs Sunderland: TV coverage, streaming details and how to watch Championship clash
+Rotherham United vs Sunderland: coverage, streaming details and how to watch Championship clash

 Sunderland return to action against Rotherham United in the Championship this week.